slic3r/Slic3r-Manual/src/first-print/configuration-wizard.md

 5. Extrusion Temperature
 ------------------------

 The extrusion temperature will depend on the material, and most can operate over a range of temperatures.
 The supplier should provide guidance as to which temperatures are suitable.
 A very general rule of thumb is that PLA lies between 160°C and 230°C, and ABS lies between 215°C and 250°C. More exotic materials will have a different range.

 This is one parameter which you will want to fine tune when you start producing prints.
-The optimal temperature can vary even between colours of the same material.
-Another factor which may affect the chosen temperature is how fast the extrusion is, where generally faster extrusion runs hotter.
+The optimal temperature can vary even between colours of the same material from the same manufacturer.
+Another factor that may affect the chosen temperature is how fast the extrusion is, where generally faster extrusion requires a higher temperature.

 Note: One may choose to control the extruder temperature manually from the printer controller.
 In this case the temperature can be set to zero.